lsms-worldbank/adodown/src/vignettes/mdhlp-syntax.md

 Until support for tables in other sections are implemented, the recommendation is to use vignette articles to document anything best described in a table.

+#### Comments

+Any line that starts with `<!--` will be treated as a comment and be ignored when converting to `.sthlp` format.
+A comment ends with `-->`.
+If `<!--` and `-->` are on multiple lines, then both those lines, as well as any lines in-between those lines, will be treated as comments.

+Anything on the same line as `-->` will be treated as a comment even if it comes after `-->`.
+A line with any text before `<!--` will not be treated as a comment and a warning will be thrown.
+Due to these two behaviors it is not possible to do an inline comment where only part of a line is a comment.
+Hence, the line `Not a comment <!-- comment --> not a comment` will be converted verbatim and everything, including the `<!--` and `-->` tags, will be displayed when viewing the helpfile.